Scouting in Yorkshire and the Humber: Humberside Scout County

 The Districts within Humberside were changed as part of the restructuring in 2011/2012.
 During this time Boothferry and Haltemprice were merged into Blacktoft Beacon.
 On 30 May 2012, the three Hull Districts: East Hull, North Hull and West Hull merged to make one District named City of Hull.

 North Yorkshire Scout County

 North Yorkshire Scout County covers the county of North Yorkshire and is geographically the largest of the 4 Yorkshire scouting counties.

-North Yorkshire Scouts celebrated the Centenary of scouting in 2007 by joining the Bilton Conservation Group to plant 2000 trees donated by the Woodland Trust.
+The 1st Helmsley scout group was established in 1909, within the first two years of the initiation of the scouting movement.
+North Yorkshire Scouts celebrated the centenary of scouting in 2007 by joining the Bilton Conservation Group to plant 2000 trees donated by the Woodland Trust.

-In 2024, the county will be hosting the Larkin International Jamboree at Duncombe Park in Helmsley.
+In 2024, the county were to host the Larkin International Jamboree at Duncombe Park in Helmsley.

 The County is currently divided into 12 Scout Districts: